-The concept behind Advanced Placement (AP) is similar to CLEP; however, this program is usually administered through a local high school The Major Fields Test examinations are required of students majoring in in conjunction with their regular academic program.
-At the conclusion of Business, Biology, English, Mathematics, Music, Psychology, and Sacred a given academic course.
-AP students are encouraged to take the appropriate AP test in the specific subject area.
+The concept behind Advanced Placement (AP) is similar to CLEP; however, this program is usually administered through a local high school in conjunction with their regular academic program.
+At the conclusion of a given academic course, AP students are encouraged to take the appropriate AP test in the specific subject area.
 Many colleges award college credit based on high test results.
 Clearwater Christian College will award credit from examinations with scores of 3 or higher.
 The amount of academic credit will be dependent on the score.
+Information on

-Information on AP including passing standards required by Clearwater Christian College is available through the Registrar's Office.
+AP including passing standards required by Clearwater Christian College is available through the Registrar's Office.